 It has made it very challenging and competitive to advertise, and there are now many moving parts to a marketing campaign in addition to visual ads.
 It has reached such a level of saturation that many consumers complain we live in a distracted world that does not allow us to give the kind of attention we’d like.
 Whether it is attention to consumer goods and service offerings in advertisements to our daily “to do” lists.

-That is why it is important for anyone looking to enjoy success in their advertising campaigns to flip the dialogue and take a look at it from the consumer perspective.
+It is important for anyone looking to enjoy success in their advertising campaigns to flip the dialogue and look at the advertising experience from the consumers’ eyes also.
 This is why the science of “eye tracking” has emerged.
 It shows you where the “hotspots” on any website or mobile screen are found and where the “visual behavior of real consumers in real advertising” exists.
 It is typically expressed through the use of gaze plot or heat map visualizations, and proves that some designs and layouts suffer from an issue known as “banner blindness.”

 This is a relatively new phenomenon that occurs due to one thing: Consumers are aware of the fact that many banners or other pay-per-click ads are generated based on such things as cookies and consumer tracking.
 They know they are paid advertising and might consciously ignore them.
 Statistics say that a great many internet users opt to ignore such ads, and that only further validates the need to be aware of the consumer experience of advertising.